The true story of Dr Fiona Wood’s childhood, early life and career.

 But, inspired by her brothers, and powered by her parent’s sacrifice, Fiona never stopped working, never stopped striving for better, for more, for the chance to do her best if the opportunity ever arose.

 Part rebel, part role model, Fiona has one vital thing in her favour: no one can tell her what she can and can’t do.
 If she sees a problem, she stands up to do something about it.
 She doesn’t let anything stand in her way, not bullies, not prejudice, not power, not fear.
 Over and again she proves her tenacity by standing up for what she believes in and what she knows to be right.

 The path Fiona chooses isn’t often easy, but it is the path towards her dreams, towards doing what is right and living her best life.

 From defending the weak and fixing the broken to fighting for her chance to become a medical student and work as a surgeon, Fiona’s story shows us the value of daring, hard work and courage to do what is right.

-Order a copy from Crow Books and I’ll personally sign and dedicate it to that special person.
+Order a copy from Crow Books or Paper Bird and ask their friendly staff about arranging for me to personally sign and dedicate your copy to that special person.

 - Support your local bookshop

 - Boffins Books (Australia only)

 “After reading your books and falling in love with Fiona Wood, [A] has been inspired and written her own Fiona Wood biography and has her Fiona Wood outfit all planned out for book week.
 So good to have inspiring role models for our girls.”
 Parent